|Edward J. Groth|

 How about a bike ride to check out the fall colors?
-Saturday, October 27, 2012 (rain date, October 28) 8:00 am (leaving Princeton at 7:30 am).
+Sunday, October 27, 2019 (no rain date) 8:00 am (leaving Princeton at 7:30 am).

 Forty-five mile round trip from Washington's Crossing to Frenchtown and back on the Delaware and Raritan Feeder Canal Towpath/Rail Trail with lunch in Lambertville/New Hope on the way back.